francescovisconti/francescovisconti.github.io/_posts/2026-03-03-political-trust-and-distrust-in-france-and-italy.md

 ## Public mood follows the same lines

-The same structure appears when we look at *positive public mood*, that is, the positive feelings respondents associate with their current state of mind (Figure 2).
+The same pattern appears for *positive public mood*, that is, the positive feelings respondents associate with their current state of mind (Figure 2).
 Social position and the ease with which people make ends meet are the strongest positive predictors.
 In France, older and more educated respondents, as well as those living in disadvantaged areas, report a less positive mood.
 Political cues are again inverted between the two countries.

 There is also a new element: **artificial intelligence as a social risk**.
 Respondents who see AI as a risk for employment rather than an opportunity report a less positive mood, in France and in Italy alike.